Socrates Villegas: 2004–2009: Bishop of Balanga

 On May 3, 2004, Villegas was named as third Bishop of Balanga by Pope John Paul II.
 His installation on July 3 ended the diocese's ten-month sede vacante period or without a bishop in office under diocesan administrator Antonio Dumaual.
 His installation ceremony or assumption into office as the diocese's third bishop was presided by Apostolic Nuncio to the Philippines Antonio Franco and Archbishop of San Fernando, Pampanga Paciano Aniceto.

 During his tenure as Bishop of Balanga, he saw that the interior of Balanga Cathedral were in bad shape; he renovated the inside with a new design from October 2004 to 2005.
 When it was finished, the white walls were replaced by a wall of bricks, the structure behind the altar became marble white, the floors were higher, the lectern bearing the coat of arms of diocese of Balanga was replaced with the one with Holy Spirit, and the chandeliers were replaced by ceiling lights.

 On November 27, 2004, Villegas started the Mt.
 Samat Pilgrimage which is the diocese's annual event held on November or December of the year and is attended by thousands of young people from Bataan and different provinces in Luzon, except in 2024 where the pilgrimage was not held due to no Bishop of Balanga yet and available person to preside the celebration on that year.
 The pilgrims walk seven kilometers from the foot of Mt.
 Samat up to the World War II shrine on top of the mountain.
 The event's theme song is "Bataan: Bayani at Banal" composed by Villegas which also serves as the anthem of the diocese.
+This is due to his previous background as CEO of World Youth Day 1995 and World Meeting for Families 2003 where he envisoned to implement the similar event locally in the diocese.

-He began the six-years term of the diocese on July 2005 where each rectors and parish priests of its churches serve within that term, except if the designation is controversial, dies, Bishop of Balanga decides to have a fill-in for the remaining part, and if there is no priest available, the official position is vacant and instead the bishop will become a parish administrator for that particular parish.
+He began the six-years term of the diocese on October 22, 2005 where each rectors and parish priests of its churches serve within that term, except if the designation is controversial, dies, Bishop of Balanga decides to have a fill-in for the remaining part, and if there is no priest available, the official position is vacant and instead the bishop will become a parish administrator for that particular parish.

 In 2006, the Diocesan Schools of Bataan Educational Foundation, Inc. (DSOBEFI) was established to integrate Catholic schools in Bataan into the Diocese of Balanga.

 From 2006 to 2008, Villegas decreed the creation of three Catholic schools in Bataan which are St. Joseph's College of Balanga City, Upper Tuyo, Balanga City (2006), Blessed Regina Protmann Catholic School, Mt.
 View, Mariveles (2007), and St. James Catholic School of Morong (2008).